Treatment Effect Estimation with Efficient Data Aggregation: Proofs

-We are ready to provide the proof of Theorem \ref{exact:UMVU}.
-In particular, the limiting distribution in Lemma \ref{limiting:Gaussianity} yields us an asymptotic debiasing term for the refitted least squares estimate after we condition out the observed event of selection.
-All the expectations in the following proof are with respect to this limiting distribution.
+We are ready to provide the proof of Proposition \ref{exact:UMVU}.
+The limiting distribution in Lemma \ref{limiting:Gaussianity} yields us an asymptotic debiasing term for the least squares estimator in the selected model after we condition on the selection event.